nvidia-holoscan/meta-tegra-holoscan/README.md

 ## System Requirements

-Building a BSP for Clara Holoscan requires a significant amount of system resources.
+Building a BSP for NVIDIA Holoscan requires a significant amount of system resources.
 Available disk space is the only strict requirement that must be met, with **a minimum of 200GB of free disk space required for a build** using the default configuration as described in this document.
 It is recommended,